HarshDeep61034/URL_Shortner_App/README.md

-# URL_Shortner_App
+# URL Shortener App

-This is a URL Shortner app created using Nodejs, Expressjs, MongoDB, bcrypt, cookie-parser, ejs, Json Web Token.
-The app allows users to Shorten their long Urls into short one and keep track of clicks & other info about those url with authentication-based Account Creation.
+This URL Shortener app, built with Node.js, Express.js, MongoDB, bcrypt, cookie-parser, ejs, and Json Web Token, empowers users to transform lengthy URLs into concise ones.
+The application incorporates authentication-based account creation, enabling users to keep track of click statistics and other relevant information for their shortened URLs.

 ## Table of Contents